hkvinge/hkvinge.github.io/_posts/2018-09-30-Paper_acceptance.markdown

-My paper with Mike Reeks and Can Ozan Oguz, 'The center of the twisted Heisenberg category, factorial Schur *Q*-functions, and transition functions on the Schur graph' has been accepted for publication in the journal Algebraic Combinatorics.
+My paper with Mike Reeks and Can Ozan Oguz, 'The center of the twisted Heisenberg category, factorial Schur *Q*-functions, and transition functions on the Schur graph' has been accepted for publication in the Journal of Algebraic Combinatorics.